Retreat Comparison

 At a Glance

-FormatEmotional healing through art & yoga in a container designed for authentic expression.Reconnect your body and breath through conscious movement in mountain silence.
+FormatEmotional healing through art & yoga in a container designed for authentic expression.Yoga retreats, teacher training, aerial yoga, and online classes guided by Sakshi.

 DurationFlexible (custom)5-day program